zesk/build/documentation/source/teach/iTerm2-integration.md

 In addition to using colors to contextualize my work, I use color schemes to discern project to project so it's clear when things are related.

-The great news is using **Zesk Build** you can set your terminal color schemes using code in your projects or on your remote systems.
+The great news is using **{applicationName}** you can set your terminal color schemes using code in your projects or on your remote systems.
 And it provides access to all features in **iTerm2**'s shell extensions.

 ### Wow, the colors